Airports in Czech Republic

 The airport is situated 10 miles (16km) northwest of Prague.

 Getting to the city

-Minibus shuttles leave regularly for the city centre; they can drop passengers off at hotels throughout the city.
-The Airport Express provides the quickest transport to Prague Main Train Station.
+Minibus shuttles leave regularly for the city centre, and can drop passengers off at hotels throughout the city.
+The Airport Express provides the quickest transport to the train station.
 Public buses have regular services to all areas of Prague departing from the front of the arrivals hall.
 Public transportation fares are based on time of travel.

 GMT +1 (GMT +2 from last Sunday in March to last Sunday in October).